 2010 Award winners

-In 2005, Anita DeSelm lost her 20-year-old daughter (who had never smoked) in a brutal battle with lung cancer.
-Since then, DeSelm has fulfilled her daughter’s final wish by doing all she can to educate young people about cancer to spare them from this terrible disease.
+In 2005, Anita lost her 20-year-old daughter (who had never smoked) in a brutal battle with lung cancer.
+Since then, Anita has fulfilled her daughter’s final wish by doing all she can to educate young people about cancer to spare them from this terrible disease.
 She joined forces with the thoracic oncologist who founded the organization now known as Cancer-Free Lungs, and has spearheaded the annual 2-mile walk/run fundraiser in Fort Wayne for four years.
-DeSelm also provides eye-opening, interactive presentations at schools about the realities of smoking and cancer and the strategies tobacco companies use to market to teens.
-Although the presentations can be personally difficult for her, DeSelm does not shy away from relating her daughter’s experience, and that honesty helps her connect with the students.
+Anita also provides eye-opening, interactive presentations at schools about the realities of smoking and cancer and the strategies tobacco companies use to market to teens.
+Although the presentations can be personally difficult for her, Anita does not shy away from relating her daughter’s experience, and that honesty helps her connect with the students.

 Appleseed Quilters Guild

 This guild of more than 100 women works year-round to create quilts that are donated to children with cancer or brain tumors through Camp Watcha-Wanna-Do.
 The quilts help comfort the children and show them that strangers care about what they're going through.
 Extra quilts are distributed to pediatric oncology clinics and new pediatric patients.
 The guild has donated quilts to the American Red Cross, Parkview Hospital, Vincent House, Charis House and other organizations.
 More than 10 percent of the proceeds from the guild’s annual quilt show are donated to cancer-related charities.
 In 2000, the Appleseed Quilters Guild created blocks for the "Thank You, Mamm" quilt at Quilt America, helping to raise awareness of the importance of mammograms.